dontcry2013/blog/source/_posts/symbolic-link-not-allowed-or-link-target-not-accessible.md

 ---
-title: Symbolic link not allowed or link target not accessible
+title: Symbolic Link not Allowed or Link Target not Accessible
 date: 2020-04-10 19:14:55
-categories:
+categories: [Solutions]
-tags:
+tags: [Symbolic Link]
 ---
 # Problem Description

 apache2 can not access the symbolic link which located in default directory.
 Gives error "Forbidden You don't have permission to access ... on this server".

 <!--more-->

 # Detection